nusmodifications/nusmods/website/README.md

 ### Writing styles

-We uses [CSS Modules][css-modules] to structure styles.
-This means that with the exception of a few global styles, styles for each component lives beside their source files (see [colocation](#colocation)).
+We use [CSS Modules][css-modules] to structure styles.
+This means that except for a few global styles, styles for each component lives beside their source files (see [colocation](#colocation)).
 This allows us to write short, semantic names for styles without worrying about collision.

 ```scss
 // MyComponent.scss